youngestbllnr/AvionSchool/README.md

 # 🚀 AvionSchool

 👋 Hi!
-This is a repo dedicated for AvionSchool.
+This is a new repo dedicated for AvionSchool.